dojo/site/content/blog/en/dojo-resource-widgets.md

 </button>
 ```

 The first thing we do is update our local state for the widget.
-For the `oninput` event, we don't want our `icache` update to fire a render, because that will happen when you press the Enter key or the submit button. `icache` now accepts an optional third boolean argument to update with invalidating local state and preventing the widget from rendering itself.
+For the `oninput` event, we don't want our `icache` update to fire a render, because that will happen when you press the Enter key or the submit button. `icache` now accepts an optional third boolean argument to update without invalidating local state and preventing the widget from rendering itself.

 ```ts
 // This will not force a rerender